BitcoinUnlimited/BUIP/BUIP-HF/buip-hf-technical-spec.md

 with a specific magic data value shall be considered invalid.

-RATIONALE: To give users on the legacy chain (or other fork chains) an opt-in way to exclude their transactions from processing on the BUIP-UAHF fork chain.
+RATIONALE: To give users on the legacy chain (or other fork chains) an opt-in way to exclude their transactions from processing on the BUIP-HF fork chain.